 The cover is just OK.
 Not a good choice to put the photos in black and white.
 Bananarama are fun group.
 We need lots of color.
-I make some Siobhan fans mad by saying this, but I don't think she should have got a solo shot.
-Sure she was a founding member, but she hasn't been a member of the group since early 1988.

 In March of 1987, Keren and Sara took part in another charity single called "Let It Be" by Ferry Aid.
 Bananarama's style changed again around this time.
 Their look was more sleek and sexy.
 The music came with a big change too, as the group kept working with SAW.